fwangboulder/Project_Tournament_Results/README.md

 **Project Overview**

-In this project, I wrote a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
+In this project, a Python module that uses the PostgreSQL database was written to keep track of players and matches in a game tournament.
 I developed a database schema to store the game matches between players and wrote a Python module to rank the players and pair them up in matches in a tournament.
+The module passes the included unit tests.

 *key words**: